 Learn how to make soap in a slow cooker.
 Our basic cold process recipe of water, lye, and fat can be used for crock pot soap.
 It’s a great base recipe for creating many awesome soaps, and it’s a simple process that doesn’t take a lot of time or effort.

-When learning how to make soap, should you make measurements using weight or volume?
+In soap making, should you make measurements using weight or volume?
 The question may sound simple, but it is the subject of MUCH debate!
 The good news is, the answer ends up being similar on both ends of the argument.

 There are two ways to make homemade soap molds out of silicone and we’ll show you how to do both.
 Both involve a bit of work and time, but the results are inexpensive and so satisfying!
 You can use clear or colored silicone for your molds.